Go to Reviews.org US Edition

 1. The Entire History of You

 Black Mirror debuted back in 2011 with just three episodes.
-The firs (The National Anthem) was set in modern-day; its centrepiece technology was broadcast television.
+The first (The National Anthem) was set in modern-day; its centrepiece technology was broadcast television.
 Next was Fifteen Million Credits; a far-flung dystopian sci-fi.
-And finally, there was The Entire History of You, a story set in the near future with an imagined technology that never seemed too far from reality: the grain.
+And finally, there was The Entire History of You, a story set in the near-future with an imagined technology that never seemed too far from reality: the grain.

-The “grain” is an implant which allows users to record and playback everything they see, and everything they hear.
-It’s such a versatile idea and many episodes later present another version or iteration of the grain; White Christmas, Striking Vipers, USS Calister, Crocodile and Playtest all crib from The Entire History of You’s grain technology.
+The grain is an implant which allows users to record and playback everything they see and hear.
+It’s such a versatile idea and many episodes later present another version or iteration of the grain; White Christmas, Striking Vipers, USS Calister, Crocodile and Playtest all develop upon The Entire History of You’s grain technology.

-Starring Toby Kebbel (Fantastic Four) and Jodie Whittaker (the Thirteenth Doctor), The Entire History of You shows us the dark places a helpful, but ultimately intrusive, technology can take us when given that power.
-It touches on a number of deep-seated fear and answers the question: how much is too much information when passion, jealousy and paranoia are at play.
+Starring Toby Kebbel (Fantastic Four) and Jodie Whittaker (Doctor Who), The Entire History of You shows us the dark places a helpful but intrusive technology can take us when given that power.
+It touches on a number of deep-seated fears and answers the question: how much is too much information when passion, jealousy and paranoia are at play?

 2. San Junipero

-When we first started following Yorkie’s time warp through the 80s in the idyllic beach town, San Junipero, we were waiting for the hammer to drop; some depressing revelation that it was all part of some twisted madman’s time-travelling torture scheme.
+When we first started following Yorkie’s time warp through the 80s in the idyllic beach town of San Junipero, we were waiting for the hammer to drop; some depressing revelation that it was all part of a twisted madman’s time-travelling torture scheme.
 But it never came.
 Charlie Brooker, the miserable bastard, actually managed to pull off one of the most heartwarming stories ever committed to the small screen.

 3. White Christmas

 The Brits love a good Christmas special but there’s never been a Christmas special quite as glib as this.
-Black Mirror’s White Christmas is made up of three connected stories featuring Jon Hamm and Rafe Spall.
+Black Mirror’s White Christmas is made up of three connected stories told by and featuring Jon Hamm and Rafe Spall.

-You’ll never be able to listen to Wizzard’s “I Wish it Could Be Christmas Everday” in the same way.
+You’ll never be able to listen to Wizzard’s 'I Wish it Could Be Christmas Everday' in the same way again.